(welcome to the wonderful world of entertainment)

 “Duh – that’s what you say every day, Georgie.
 And every day we…”

 Once his life had run somewhat admirably into its fifth season, the Company decided it was time to consider Petey and his show for re-runs.
-You have to understand – to Petey this was not akin or similar to a feeling of death.
-It was death, albeit one with a shadow of Immortal afterlife.
-Yet, in every literal way (and meant without metaphor), all that faced Petey after resignation to re-runs was a flattened, dull and inevitable mortis; the same lines, the same expressions, with no new artistic interpretation allowed.
+To Petey this was not akin or similar to a feeling of death — it was death, albeit one with a shadow of Immortal afterlife.
+In every literal way (and meant without metaphor), all that faced Petey after resignation to re-runs was a flattened, dull and inevitable mortis; the same lines, the same expressions, with no new artistic interpretation allowed.
 A paltry etching of a once great, or at least notable, routine would spin endlessly from his taxidermied lips.

 This was a death that many revered, through their unwavering dedication to ACME and all its insanity had achieved for them.
 In that eventuality, he would live as a ghost in the machine.
 Even if his old fans allowed themselves nostalgic chuckles, Petey could not recognise them.
 Perhaps an adventurous young viewer would stumble across his tired shows, finding a golden accident not meant for his generation.
 But, a long-cancelled character couldn’t take comfort and assurance from their continuing, though dwindling, appeal.
 However, as was often the case for characters like Petey, there laid in wait another possibility.